Homeschool Lesson Planner: AI-Powered Multi-Framework Curriculum Planning

 A Claude Code skill that drafts weekly lesson plans across three simultaneous curriculum frameworks, wired directly into Notion databases.

-Our family homeschools three children (Kindergarten, Grade 2, and Grade 4) in Jakarta, simultaneously following three curriculum frameworks: Indonesia’s Kurikulum Merdeka, the IB Primary Years Programme (PYP), and New York State Next Generation standards.
-Each framework has its own scope and sequence, its own pedagogical philosophy, and its own pacing.
-Planning a single week of lessons means weaving all three together while keeping each child appropriately challenged.
+We homeschool our three children — Kindergarten, Grade 2, and Grade 4 — from our home in Bogor, just south of Jakarta.
+Each child follows three curriculum frameworks simultaneously: Indonesia's Kurikulum Merdeka (the national "freedom curriculum"), the IB Primary Years Programme (PYP), and New York State Next Generation standards.
+Every framework has its own scope and sequence, its own pedagogical philosophy, its own pacing.

 What the Skill Does